 - You were driving under the influence of alcohol or drugs.

 - You had no insurance (a violation of Vehicle Code 16028(a)).

 In addition, failing to appear at required traffic court appearances or failing to pay fines will trigger a license suspension.
-And the DMV may suspend the licenses of people convicted of reckless driving (VC 23103), but it usually just tacks on points to their driving record instead.
+Also, the DMV may suspend your license if you are convicted of reckless driving (VC 23103), but it usually just tacks on points to your driving record instead.

 - 1. Can the California DMV suspend my license after an accident if I have too many points?